Riverdale Park, Maryland: Government

-The town has its own police department, with David Morris serving as the chief of police.
+The town has its own police department, with Rosa Guixens serving as the chief of police.

 Riverdale Park and the adjacent, unincorporated community of Riverdale Heights are served by two primarily volunteer fire departments within the Prince Georges Fire and EMS Department.
 "Riverdale 7" and "Riverdale Heights 13" both provide services to the community with volunteer firefighters and a staff of live-in volunteers.

 Prince George's County Police Department District 1 Station in Hyattsville serves Riverdale Park.

 The United States Postal Service operates the Riverdale Post Office and the Kenilworth Post Office in Riverdale Park.
 The Calvert Carrier Annex has a Hyattsville address but is physically in Riverdale Park.

 Education

 Riverdale Park is within the Prince George's County Public Schools system.

 Elementary schools serving the town include: